2025 Legislative Session

 Rep. Stoddard, Andrew (Democrat) |

 | H.B.
 133 Dangerous Weapons Amendments The MOTHER of all gun Bills.
-This restructures and makes technical changes to sections in the Utah Code dealing with dangerous weapons to bring the sections into a standardized format as part of a larger effort to recodify the criminal code, and more. |
+This restructures and makes technical changes to sections in the Utah Code dealing with dangerous weapons to bring the sections into a standardized format as part of a larger effort to recodify the criminal code, and more. – FAILED – But the provisions of this bill were added to H.B.
+128 which passed. |

 Rep. Lisonbee, Karianne (Republican) |